 - White meat chicken goes over pasta, dark meat goes under.

-- If you don’t have Boursin cheese, check the “Notes” section for the sub.
+- If you don’t have Alouette or Boursin cheese, check the “Notes” section for the sub.

 - Add as much or little spinach as preferred.